Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Introduction

 \section{Introduction}

-Vision language models (VLMs) \citep{ li2023blip, liu2023visual, zhu2023minigpt, liu2024improved, hurst2024gpt, wang2024qwen2, bai2025qwen2} have recently achieved remarkable progress on tasks that require joint reasoning over textual and visual information, such as visual question answering, visual reasoning, and image captioning.
+Vision language models (VLMs) \citep{ li2023blip, liu2023visual, zhu2023minigpt, liu2024improved, hurst2024gpt, wang2024qwen2, bai2025qwen2} have achieved remarkable progress on tasks that require joint reasoning over textual and visual information, such as visual question answering, visual reasoning, and image captioning.
 Despite these advances, VLMs remain prone to generating hallucination, i.e., content that cannot be substantiated by either textual or visual inputs \citep{liu2024survey}.
-This issue poses serious challenges, particularly in high-stakes domains such as biomedicine \citep{li2023llava, chen2024huatuogpt}, autonomous driving \citep{wang2023drivemlm, li2025applications}, and robotics \citep{chen2024spatialvlm, li2024llara}, where factual accuracy and reliability are critical for safe and effective operation.
+This issue poses serious challenges, particularly in high-stakes domains such as biomedicine \citep{li2023llava, chen2024huatuogpt}, autonomous driving \citep{wang2023drivemlm, li2025applications}, and robotics \citep{chen2024spatialvlm, li2024llara}, where factual accuracy is critical for safe and effective operation.

-Recent analyses suggest that these failures are primarily due to vision language models (VLMs) over-relying on linguistic prior knowledge while under-utilizing visual inputs \citep{wang2024mllm, zhang2024debiasing}.
+Recent analyses suggest these failures stem from vision language models (VLMs) over-relying on linguistic prior knowledge while under-utilizing visual inputs \citep{wang2024mllm, zhang2024debiasing}.
 To mitigate this, inference-time interventions have been proposed to enhance visual grounding by highlighting visual signals based on visual saliency, i.e., the relevance of specific visual regions to the task at hand.
 For instance, \citet{yin2025clearsight} enhances attention allocated to visual tokens during decoding in proportion to their attention scores.
-While this approach strengthens the contribution of visual information, it does not account for the balance between visual and query signals during cross-modal fusion.
+While this approach strengthens visual contribution, it does not account for the balance between visual and query signals during cross-modal fusion.
 Consequently, the model may attend to relevant regions but misinterpret the query, forming inaccurate integrated representations.
 Moreover, this approach does not address the issue of visual attention sink \citep{kang2025see}, where attention is persistently misallocated to irrelevant visual tokens, potentially amplifying incorrect regions throughout generation.
-To mitigate the issue of visual attention sink, existing methods recalibrate visual token attention \citep{kang2025see, zhu2025mitigating}, but they fail to address the broader problem of low overall visual contribution during decoding.
+Existing methods recalibrate visual token attention to mitigate this issue \citep{kang2025see, zhu2025mitigating}, but fail to address the broader problem of insufficient overall visual contribution during decoding.